mkudija/mkudija.github.io/reading/notes/2019-03-10-Lead Yourself First.md

 - Peter Crawford: run at night with no light and just focus on his stride (6)
   - physical activity helps focus because we have only so much attention left over for thinking
 - keep a parenting journal (7)
 - Howard Prince: "leadership is about consensual interdependence.
-The leader chooses to depent on his followers, and the followers choose to depend on the leader."
+The leader chooses to depend on his followers, and the followers choose to depend on the leader."
 (12)
   - in Vietnam: "I'm scared shitless, and I presume you are too.
 Now that we have that out of the way, let's figure out what to do."
 (12-13)
 - self-awareness is important:
   - physical adversity strips you to the fundamentals (17)
   - reflecting on a journey home by sea gave the opportunity for self-awareness (17-18)
   - "after two days in the mountains I come back refreshed" (18)
-- Tommy Caldwell dropping his phone and it being the best part of climing El Cap (21-23)
+- Tommy Caldwell dropping his phone and it being the best part of climbing El Cap (21-23)

 ## Chapter 2 - Eisenhower (Analytical Clarity)